gatsbyjs/gatsby/rfcs/text/0000-add-gatsby-recipes.md

 You can now use Emotion in your site!
 ```

-Recipes are run from the CLI like `gatsby recipes gatsby/emotion`.
+Recipes are run from the CLI like `gatsby recipes gatsby/emotion` or
+`gatsby recipes gatsby/google-analytics G-xxxxxxxxxxx`.

 You can also run `gatsby recipes` to see a list of available recipes
 to select one to run.